ISO11997-1 Cycle A

-These tests are also referred to as a NSS, ASS & CASS tests.
+These tests are also referred to as a Cyclic Corrosion Tests, often abbreviated to CCT.

 For further information on ISO standards visit; www.iso.org